 - Enrolled in the Prosthetics-Orthotics Curriculum at the University of Washington.

 - In need of financial assistance to meet educational expenses.

 - Academically successful.

-Applicants must submit ALL of the following items by December 15, 2018 in order to be considered:
+Applicants must submit ALL of the following items between December 1st and December 31st in order to be considered: